 seems to be part of a specific drive that went on at this time.)

+The series celebrated its 25th anniversary in 2012 with a long-awaited DVD release.
 In late 2012, executive producer Gary Goddard announced that a revival of Captain Power

 was beginning development under the name Phoenix Rising